-Dr. Anthony Gencarelli, D.C, CSCS – Program Director
+Dr. Anthony Gencarelli, D.C, CSCS – Executive Director

+Dr. Anthony Gencarelli is Executive Director of the Institute for Therapeutic Massage.
 Dr. Gencarelli holds a BS from Bloomfield College and a Doctorate of Chiropractic degree from New York Chiropractic College.
-He holds several licenses and certifications and is professionally affiliated with many associations including the New Jersey Chiropractic Society, the New York State Chiropractic Association, and the New Jersey Sports Council.
+He also holds several licenses and certifications and is professionally affiliated with many associations including the New Jersey Chiropractic Society, the New York State Chiropractic Association, and the New Jersey Sports Council.

 Valerie has been in management and administration for several years as well as working as a accounts administrator.
 She is very active within her community and does several volunteer events for charities throughout Northern New Jersey.